deadlyclowning/deadlyclowning/README.md

 **Interests** ➺ marvel, theater, baking, arts and crafts, cats, lego monkie kid, batim, cookie run, danganronpa, warframe

+**Extra** ➺ If i followed you on here its probably cause you hang around the proship tree.
+You guys are so cool im giving you all a singular paper flower so it doesnt wilt :3

 <h3 strong div align="center">
 We are a system - alters will only front if under high stress or going through a depressive episode meaning you'll mainly see the host(Lyra) fronting
 </h3 div>